james-huang/james-huang.github.io/_posts/2015-07-28-how-to-not-get-phished.md

 ![Protectmyid information request](/images/2015-07-28-how-to-not-get-phished/identity-theft-protection.png)

 It is hard to distinguish legitimate requests for your sensitive information with phishing scams.
-I know for a fact that the above request was legitimate; because someone I know told me *in person* about this identity theft protection tool right before I got his email.
+The above request was legitimate because someone I know told me *in person* about sending me this identity theft protection tool right before I got the email.
 I still felt weird giving up my social security number.

 Remember: anyone can slap images of logos and locks and certifications onto their website.